Frequently Asked Questions about the Morroblivion mod that have been asked on the forum.

 By visiting the website TESrenewal.com, viewing, accessing or otherwise using any of the services or information created, collected, compiled or submitted to TESrenewal.com, you agree to be bound by the following Terms and Conditions of Service.
 If you do not want to be bound by our Terms your only option is not to visit, view or otherwise use the services of TESrenewal.com.
 You understand, agree and acknowledge that these Terms constitute a legally binding agreement between you and TESrenewal.com and that your use of TESrenewal.com shall indicate your conclusive acceptance of this agreement.

 You agree and acknowledge that TESrenewal.com is entitled to modify, improve or discontinue any of its services at its sole discretion and without notice to you even if it may result in you being prevented from accessing any information contained in it.
 Furthermore, you agree and acknowledge that TESrenewal.com is entitled to provide services to you through subsidiaries or affiliated entities.

 3. Proprietary Rights

-You acknowledge and agree that Morroblivion.com may contain proprietary and confidential information including trademarks, service marks and patents protected by intellectual property laws and international intellectual property treaties.
-Morroblivion.com authorizes you to view and make a single copy of portions of its content for offline, personal, non-commercial use.
+You acknowledge and agree that TESrenewal.com may contain proprietary and confidential information including trademarks, service marks and patents protected by intellectual property laws and international intellectual property treaties.
+TESrenewal.com authorizes you to view and make a single copy of portions of its content for offline, personal, non-commercial use.
 Our content may not be sold, reproduced, or distributed without our written permission.
 Any third-party content, trademarks, service marks and logos are the property of their respective owners.
 Any further rights not specifically granted herein are reserved.

 4. Submitted Content